Xilinx/VVAS/main/source/docs/common/common_plugins.rst

 .. note::

-       MultiScaler IP has some alignment requirement, hence user given parameters for crop are aligned as per the IP requirement, alignment insures that it covers the region of crop specified by user, hence final cropped image may have extra pixels cropped.
+       MultiScaler IP has some alignment requirement, hence user given parameters for crop are aligned as per the IP requirement, alignment ensures that it covers the region of crop specified by user, hence final cropped image may have extra pixels cropped.

 Example Pipelines